Skip to main content

 Use our notice periods checker to find out how much notice your landlord must give you.

-Contact your landlord if you think something in the notice is wrong, if you need support or want to resolve things.
+Contact your council or housing association if you think the notice is wrong, need support or want to sort things out.

 Check the grounds on the notice